 Detroit Lions History

-The Detroit Lions are in their ninety-fourth season, playing their home games at Ford Field, in Detroit, Michigan since 2002.
+The Detroit Lions are in their ninety-fifth season, playing their home games at Ford Field, in Detroit, Michigan since 2002.
 The Lions are led by head coach Dan Campbell since 2021.

 The Lions have won four championships in their history, most recently in 1957.